KimYar/ML/README.md

 # Machine Learning
 Machine Learning projects using regression, classification and clustering approaches.

-Thanks to Hadelin de Ponteves
+Thanks to Hadelin de Ponteves for the informative Udemy courses